-Retractable leashes are very popular with dog parents.
+Retractable leashes are very popular.
 In case you aren’t familiar with them, they are leashes that consist of a long, thin cord on a reel.
 The leashes range in length, but their selling point is that they are very long (some up to 26 feet!), allowing your dog to roam and exercise but still be under “control”.

 Then, theoretically, with the click of a button, you can reign in your pet, however, dogs who are 10 feet away from you are NOT under control, even when leashed.
 With the retractable leash, you have to essentially reel them in, and a lot can happen in that time.

 Veterinarians do not recommend the use of retractable leashes.
 They have sent many individuals (both pets and humans!) to the hospital.
 Sure, they allow your dog to stop and smell the roses without hindering your walk, but they also contribute to bad behavior and injury.

 In reality, retractable leashes almost always teach a dog to pull.
 Think about it—you’re on a walk and your dog wants to walk faster than you.
 He pulls on the leash, and you let out a foot or two of line to let him walk ahead.
 BAM!
 You just rewarded him for an undesirable behavior (pulling on the leash).
 When you reward behaviors, they are repeated.